Management at the Norwegian Institute of Public Health

 The top management group

-Camilla is the leader of the Norwegian Institute of Public Health.
+Gun Peggy is the acting leader of the Norwegian Institute of Public Health.
 She is also the institute’s contact with the political leaders in the Ministry of Health and Social Care.

 The division works with issues concerning physical health, mental health and substance abuse, focusing on incidence, causal and protective factors, health conditions and evaluation of interventions.
 The division has expertise in epidemiology and health statistics and is building up and developing activities for disease burden analyses, knowledge summaries and evaluation of public health interventions.